Life Insurance With High Cholesterol

 Information about High Cholesterol

 Because of this, LDL is also known as “bad cholesterol.”
-HDL, however, carries cholesterol away from cells and back to the liver, which can be broken down and passed as waste.
+HDL, however, carries cholesterol away from cells and back to the liver, where it can be broken down and excreted as waste.

-Since HDL does not build up on the artery walls, it is known as “good cholesterol.”
+Since HDL does not accumulate on arterial walls, it is known as “good cholesterol.”
 Generally, any cholesterol level above 5.2 mol/L is considered high.

 Information about High Blood Pressure

-Blood pressure is a measure of how strong the heart is pumping blood throughout the body.
+Blood pressure measures how forcefully the heart pumps blood throughout the body.
 This function ensures that blood carrying oxygen reaches all the body’s vital organs, helping them to operate properly.

 high blood pressure life insurance

-As the heart contracts and moves the blood through arteries and veins, blood pressure increases, and adversely, pressure decreases as the muscles in the heart relax.
+As the heart contracts and pumps blood through arteries and veins, blood pressure increases; conversely, pressure decreases as the heart’s muscles relax.

 Because of this, an individual’s blood pressure constantly fluctuates between a minimum and maximum level.